 We’ve stayed at all three Hong Kong Disneyland hotels.
 Each has its benefits, but I’ll tell you why our favorite is now Disney Explorers Lodge.

 It’s ironic because we typically choose the luxury hotel in any category.
 This one usually prices in between Disney’s Hollywood Hotel and Hong Kong Disneyland Hotel.
-I think because Disney Explorers Lodge is a new property, they were able to include conveniences that are currently trending in the family travel market.
+Because Disney Explorers Lodge is a newer property, they could include conveniences that are currently trending in the family travel market.
+Here’s what you need to know about it.

 - Double queen rooms that families of four can stay in (Hong Kong hotel room maximum occupancy is usually three people)